Bushbuckridge Local Municipality elections: Results

 The following table shows the composition of the council after past elections.

 March 2006 election

 The following table shows the results of the 2006 election.

 May 2011 election

 The following table shows the results of the 2011 election.

 August 2016 election

 The following table shows the results of the 2016 election.

 By-elections from August 2016 to November 2021

 In December 2020, the Better Residents Association (formerly the Bushbuckridge Residents Association) lost 3 of its 14 seats in the municipality after it expelled three of its ward councillors, and did not contest the resulting by-elections.

 November 2021 election

 The following table shows the results of the 2021 election.

 By-elections from November 2021

 The following by-elections were held to fill vacant ward seats in the period from November 2021.

 In ward 13, the ANC candidate died, and in the by-election held on 31 August 2022, the ANC candidate retained the seat by 21 votes over the EFF.

+In ward 3, sitting candidate Lot Nkuna was assassinated.
+The ANC candidate retained the seat for the party.